betterAutostart/betterAutostart/README.md

 If an error happens or some bug sneaks in, please feel free to give a detailed description of the problem in the Issue tab, all required Information is listed there.

 ### Code
-If you want to contribute code...
+If you want to contribute code....

 ### Language
 If BetterAutostart isn't available in your language or some translations are off simply add a translation.JSON file or edit one.